junxit/us-congress-bills-115/metadata.md

 - 2017-11-09 — Committee on Transportation discharged.
 - 2017-11-09 — Committee on Transportation discharged.
 - 2017-11-09 — Placed on the Union Calendar, Calendar No. 298.
+- 2017-11-28 — Rules Committee Resolution H. Res.
+631 Reported to House.
+The rules provides 1 hour of general debate on both bills.
+For H.R.
+3017, the bill is closed to amendments.
+For H.R.
+3905, the rule provides for a specified amendment.
+The rule also provides for one motion to recommit with or without instructions on each bill.
+- 2017-11-30 — Considered as unfinished business. (consideration: CR H9559)
+- 2017-11-30 — Considered under the provisions of rule H. Res.
+631. (consideration: CR H9538-9547)
+- 2017-11-30 — DEBATE - The House proceeded with one hour of debate on H.R.
+3017.
+- 2017-11-30 — DEBATE - The House resumed debate on H.R.
+3017.
+- 2017-11-30 — House amendment offered
+- 2017-11-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-11-30 — On passage Passed by the Yeas and Nays: 409 - 8 (Roll no. 649). (text: CR H9539-9540)
+- 2017-11-30 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+3017, the Chair put the question on passage of the bill, and by voice vote announced that the ayes had prevailed.
+Mr. Shimkus demanded the yeas and nays, and the Chair postponed further proceedings on the question of passage until later in the legislative day.
+- 2017-11-30 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 409 - 8 (Roll no. 649).(text: CR H9539-9540)
+- 2017-11-30 — The previous question was ordered pursuant to the rule.
+- 2017-11-30 — The rules provides 1 hour of general debate on both bills.
+For H.R.
+3017, the bill is closed to amendments.
+For H.R.
+3905, the rule provides for a specified amendment.
+The rule also provides for one motion to recommit with or without instructions on each bill.